-The June 30, 2015 total pension liability, net pension liability, and sensitivity information were determined by the PEBA's consulting actuary, Gabriel, Roeder, Smith and Company ("GRS") and are based on the July 1, 2014 actuarial valuations as adopted by the PEBA Board and Budget and Control Board which utilized membership data as of July 1, 2014.
-The total pension liability was rolled-forward from the valuation date to the plan's fiscal year ended June 30, 2015 using generally accepted actuarial principles.
-Information included in the following schedules is based on the certification provided by GRS.
+The June 30, 2016 total pension liability, net pension liability, and sensitivity information were determined by the System's consulting actuary, Gabriel, Roeder, Smith and Company ("GRS") and are based on the July 1, 2015 actuarial valuations, as adopted by the PEBA Board and the SFAA which utilized membership data as of July 1, 2015.
+The total pension liability was rolled-forward from the valuation date to the System's fiscal year ended June 30, 2016 using generally accepted actuarial principles.
+Information included in these notes are based on the certification provided by GRS.

-The following table provides a summary of the actuarial assumptions and methods used in the July 1, 2014, valuations for the SCRS.
+The following table provides a summary of the actuarial assumptions and methods used in the July 1, 2015, valuations for the SCRS.

-SCRS

 Actuarial Cost Method Entry Age Normal

 Actuarial Assumptions:

-Investment Rate of Return 7.50%
+Investment Rate of Return\

-Projected Salary Increases 3.5% to 12.5% (varies by service)
+Projected Salary Increases\

+Benefit Adjustments

+SCRS

+Entry Age Normal

-Benefit Adjustments Lesser of 1% or \$500 annually
+3.5% to 12.5% (varies by service) Lesser of 1% or \$500 annually